lagom/lagom/docs/manual/java/gettingstarted/GettingStartedMaven.md

 ```
 The request returns the message `Hello, World!`.

 Congratulations!
 You've created and run your first Lagom system.
-Jump to [[Understanding Hello World|understand-hello]] to learn more.